Alignment-Lab-AI/Our-Projects/README.md

 ## Direct Projects by Alignment Lab AI

+1. **[OpenOrca](https://huggingface.co/Open-Orca)**: Our first foray into major alignment improvements.
+We have reproduced the dataset and model outlined in the Microsoft Research Orca paper.
+This open source resource produced and enabled the most advanced and capable open source models in the world today, and dramatically improved the ability of small generative language models which run on consumer CPU and GPU to perform accurate and complex detailed step-by-steap reasoning on broad sets of previously intractable tasks.
+Beyond reproduction, we have improved the dataset and training methods beyond the initial research via extensive ablations, evaluations, and refinement of our methods.
-1. **[Landmark Attention Qlora](https://github.com/eugenepentland/landmark-attention-qlora)**: An integral part of the "Infinite Extension" project.
+2. **[Landmark Attention Qlora](https://github.com/eugenepentland/landmark-attention-qlora)**: An integral part of the "Infinite Extension" project.
 We're using Landmark Attention and Qlora to address the issue of context length.
 Currently, we have a 13B model and are in the process of integrating XPos, custom architecture, and optimizing for consumer hardware resource usage.
 We are actively integrating the features ot he featured collaborations and expect to continue to make great progress.
 (70k on open llama and 5k on minotaur so far!)

 ## Featured Collaborations